katie-roberts/presentations/BBCMicroservicesInTheWild/README.md

 Why did the BBC move to using microservices architectures?

-How did the K&L move to using microservice architectures?

 What are the pitfalls we have come across, and how have we managed to over come them?

 ### Things I want to cover